toss/es-git/docs/reference/classes/Repository.md

 An owned git repository, representing all state associated with the underlying filesystem.

-This structure corresponds to a Git Repository in libgit2.
+This class corresponds to a git repository in libgit2.

 ## Methods